 In recent years Celtic Sheet Metal has played a critical role role in some of the most iconic development projects in New York.
-These projects have included the 9/11 Memorial, 432 Park Avenue (the then tallest residential tower in the world), and the Durst Pyramid.
-Projects currently underway in which Celtic is playing a significant role include the Moynihan Train Hall, the Central Park Tower (which will be the tallest residential tower in the world when completed), several high rise towers at Hudson Yards, the Jacob Javits Center expansion as well as the new Delta Terminal at LaGuardia Airport.
+These projects have included the 9/11 Memorial, 432 Park Avenue, the Durst Pyramid, Moynihan Train Hall, and Central Park Tower, the world’s tallest residential tower.

 Celtic’s first large scale job in New York City was The National September 11 Memorial & Museum (aka 9/11 Memorial).